We can achieve so much through great collaboration

 And then, at a regular Healthy Hearts Northwest check-in with their leadership team, someone suggested a little workflow adjustment that could help ensure patients received proper follow up after a high BP reading.
 The idea of the BP call-back card was born.

 Collaboration brings the BP call-back to life

 This organization’s leadership team includes people with a diverse range of expertise and rolls, including clinic managers, doctors, nurses, MAs, and people from IT.
 This group is egalitarian and came together in a really honest collaboration to bring the call-back card to life.
 The clinic operations manager first came up with the idea, but the brainstorming that followed was so open and dynamic that the concept really belongs to the entire team.
 The front of the card includes tips for getting accurate BP readings and important facts about risks related to high BP.
 On the back, patients have space to write in pulse and BP measurements they take at home or at a drugstore so they can share these with their doctor.
 They can also keep track of their target BP and the date of their next appointment.
 And thanks to a suggestion from their IT lead, the card is paired with a smartphrase in the EHR.
 That means, in addition to tracking overall BP numbers, they’ll be able to know who is using the card and when.

 More ideas and collaboration on the horizon

-In their overall push for good BP protocol and high-quality care, this group of clinics is now thinking about developing a poster on proper BP positioning to hang in clinic exam rooms.
+In their overall push for good BP protocol and high-quality care, this group of clinics began thinking about developing a poster on proper BP positioning to hang in clinic exam rooms.
 The idea was developed in response to an important issue that came up organically during their work on high blood pressure: It’s not always easy for MAs to tell patients to be quiet during a BP reading.
 Having a poster showing proper BP technique would give MAs a gentle way to remind patients of what they need to do to get an accurate BP measurement.